Aphasia is a communication disorder.

 Damage to the right side of the brain may alter a person’s ability to express emotions, which can be misinterpreted as low mood or depression.

 Recovery from communication impairment will be different for everyone.
 It can take time to rebuild confidence in socialising and how to make the most of your language skills.

 Remember people can make progress even after many years.
 Keep going!
 One of our group made this motto for anyone with aphasia!

 The NHS has a good Introduction to Aphasia

 We help younger stroke survivors and their families to reclaim their lives through active peer support

 The Stroke Association have some useful information on aphasia

 Aphasia United is an international organisation for the global aphasia community.

-The Aphasia Alliance is a coalition of key organisations from all over the UK that work in this field.
+The Aphasia Alliance is a coalition of key organisations from the UK.